 and chains.
 An example tree route stack is presented in the right part of figure 5.3.

-The list contains of one Literal
+The list contains of one Literal route, a chain of Literal and Segment routes,

-and a subtree consisting of two branches: a branch containing a single Segment
+and a subtree consisting of two branches: a branch containing a single Segment route,

-and a branch consisting of Scheme
+and a branch consisting of Scheme, Hostname and Segment routes.

 The tree route stack performs request matching in the following way.
 It walks through